psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

     opihiexarata manual --config=config.yaml --secret=secrets.yaml

-Please replace the configuration parameters with the correct path to your configuration and secrets file; see :ref:`user-configuration` for more information.
+Please replace the configuration file names with the correct path to your configuration and secrets file; see :ref:`user-configuration` for more information.